rahj/chatai-assistant-os/README.md

 ## INSTRUCTIONS

 1. Create Python Environment <br/>
-2. Create Environment file for your environment variables in the root folder named .env The main services used in the Chat AI Bot is from Groq, you can just disregard the Google Gen AI and Open AI.
+2. Create Environment file for your environment variables in the root folder named ".env" without the quotes. <br/> The main services used in the Chat AI Bot is from Groq, you can just disregard the Google Gen AI and Open AI.
 <br/><br/>